University of Connecticut School of Law: Law journals and publications

 UConn Law students produce four scholarly journals: the Connecticut Law Review, the Connecticut Public Interest Law Journal, the Connecticut Insurance Law Journal, and the Connecticut Journal of International Law.

 The Connecticut Law Review is the oldest, largest, and most active student-run publication at the School of Law.

 The Connecticut Public Interest Law Journal is a student-run biannual law review published by the school.
 It was established in 2001 and is abstracted and indexed in HeinOnline.
 Every fall, the journal hosts a symposium on issues related to public interest law.

 The Connecticut Journal of International Law is a biannual student-edited law review covering international and comparative law.
 It has published by the school since 1985.
 The journal sponsors an annual symposium.
 It is abstracted and indexed in EBSCO and ProQuest databases as well as in HeinOnline.

-The Connecticut Insurance Law Journal is a quarterly law review covering insurance law.
+The Insurance Law Review is a quarterly law review covering insurance law.
 It was established in 1994.
 The journal is abstracted and indexed in HeinOnline, EBSCO and ProQuest databases, the Index to Legal Periodicals & Books, and the Emerging Sources Citation Index.